HaugrNet/eds/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1566/badge)](https://bestpractices.coreinfrastructure.org/projects/1566)
 [![Software License](https://img.shields.io/badge/license-Apache+License+2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-[CWS](https://haugr.net/), Cryptographic Web Share, works as a "PGP for the Cloud".
-It is designed as a backend component with the vision that it should be possible to exchange data between multiple parties using encrypted storage, where both the parties involved, and the data exchanged can be anything from simple files to complex data objects - CWS only cares about bytes.
+[EDS](https://haugr.net/), Encrypted Data Share, works as a "PGP for the Cloud".
+It is designed as a backend component with the vision that it should be possible to exchange data between multiple parties using encrypted storage, where both the parties involved, and the data exchanged can be anything from simple files to complex data objects - EDS only cares about bytes.

-Via the public API (REST based WebServices), it is possible to access the internal logic, where keys are unlocked, based on user credentials and used to encrypt and decrypt data, storing only encrypted keys and data.
+Via the public (REST based) API, it is possible to access the internal logic, where keys are unlocked, based on user credentials and used to encrypt and decrypt data, storing only encrypted keys and data.
 Using the same basic mechanism as PGP, combining Asymmetric & Symmetric keys, it is possible for multiple parties to exchange data safely and securely.

-Since CWS only focused on bytes and does not have any care for more information, it can be used to store either files between users or data objects between apps or applications.
-This makes CWS the perfect companion for anyone who have Data Protection & Privacy concerns, such as GDPR.
+Since EDS only focused on bytes and does not have any care for more information, it can be used to store either files between users or data objects between apps or applications.
+This makes EDS the perfect companion for anyone who have Data Protection & Privacy concerns, such as GDPR.

-CWS is written in Java 11 / Jakarta EE 9, with no third-part dependencies, meaning it can run on any Host or in any Cloud where a Java EE Container is available.
+EDS is written in Java 17 / Jakarta EE 10, with no third-part dependencies, meaning it can run on any Host or in any Cloud where a Java EE Container is available.
 Currently, only the [PostgreSQL](https://www.postgresql.org/) database is supported, but thanks to the flexibility of Java EE, it is possible to use any database desired.
-Testing of CWS has been done using both [WildFly](http://www.wildfly.org/) and [Payara](https://payara.fish/).
+Testing of EDS has been done using both [WildFly](http://www.wildfly.org/) and [Payara](https://payara.fish/).

 ## Build, Install and Run

-The final version 1.2 of CWS can be downloaded from [haugr.net](https://haugr.net/), version 2.0 is planned to be a minor update.
-The build requires Java JDK 11, and [Maven](https://maven.apache.org/).
+The final version 1.2 can be downloaded from [haugr.net](https://haugr.net/), version 2.0 will be a major upgrade, with new domain, project name, and various internal changes that makes it a breaking update.
+The build requires Java JDK 17, and [Maven](https://maven.apache.org/).

-In the accessories/release folder, there is a number of files, which is used to install and run CWS.
-Either by building CWS from scratch, using a local Payara or WildFly instance, or even just use the provided Docker configuration.
+In the accessories/release folder, there is a number of files, which is used to install and run EDS.
+Either by building EDS from scratch, using a local Payara or WildFly instance, or even just use the provided Docker configuration.

 ### Docker

-In the accessories folder, there is a docker.sh script. which can be used to create a new CWS container, running on a port of your choice.
+In the accessories folder, there is a docker.sh script. which can be used to create a new EDS container, running on a port of your choice.
 The configuration will download all the required components, and handle the details for you.

 ### Local Container

-By adding the accessories/release/bin directory in your path, you can take advantage of the provided Payara or WildFly scripts to help configure & deploy a local CWS instance using your existing container.
+By adding the accessories/release/bin directory in your path, you can take advantage of the provided Payara or WildFly scripts to help configure & deploy a local EDS instance using your existing container.

 ### Build from scratch